Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

-With respect to AP, as shown in Figure \ref{fig:eva_combine_ap}, the methods using Max yield the worst results.
-The results with MI as the relevant variable selection technique are generally inferior no matter what techniques are used in the other two steps.
-To achieve better performance, the techniques for the three steps/phase are suggested to choose from: (1) the relevant variables selection techniques of IEPC, FBED and HITON-PC; (2) the dependency models of CART and Ridge; (3) the anomaly score generation techniques of PS, Sum and RZPS.
-Among the combinations of these techniques, we have the following findings.
-First, the results with the combination of IEPC with Ridge have much lower performance than other the results with other combinations.
-Second, when Ridge is used as the dependency model, the best results can only be achieved by combining it with PS or Sum.
-Third, if HITON-PC is used to select relevant variables, the best results are only shown when combining it with Ridge.
-Lastly, when FBED is the relevant variable selection technique, the best results can only be achieved by combining it with PS or Sum.
-Therefore, with respect to AP, we recommend IEPC-CART-PS, FBED-CART-PS, FBED-CART-Sum and IEPC-CART-Sum.
+Regarding AP, the best-performing methods are derived from the following combinations: Phase 1 techniques include IEPC, FBED, and HITON-PC; Phase 2 techniques involve CART and Ridge; and Phase 3 techniques consist of PS, Sum, and RZPS, as illustrated in Figure \ref{fig:eva_combine_ap}.
+Further observations include: (1) When Ridge is used as the prediction model, the best results are achieved only when combined with PS or Sum; (2) If HITON-PC is adopted, the best results are obtained only when combined with Ridge; (3) When FBED is used, the best results are achieved only when combined with PS or Sum.

+Conversely, the results from the combination of IEPC with Ridge exhibit much lower performance compared to other combinations.
+Methods using Max as the scoring technique yield the worst results.
+Additionally, the results with MI as the relevant variable selection technique are generally inferior, regardless of the techniques used in the other two phases.
+Therefore, in terms of AP, IEPC-CART-PS, FBED-CART-PS, FBED-CART-Sum, and IEPC-CART-Sum show better performance.

-In summary, FBED-CART-PS and FBED-CART-Sum are good choices in terms of both ROC AUC and AP.
+In summary, the DepAD methods FBED-CART-RZPS, FBED-CART-PS, and FBED-CART-Sum generally demonstrate good performance in terms of ROC AUC.
+Among them, FBED-CART-PS and FBED-CART-Sum are considered good choices as they exhibit favorable performance in both ROC AUC and AP.
+It is noteworthy that FBED-CART-PS is the same algorithm proposed in~\cite{lu2019LoPAD}.